OSHA Citations & Requirements for California Construction Contractors

 California contractors must comply with both Cal/OSHA Title 8 Construction Safety Orders and any additional local requirements.
 The IIPP requirement is the most significant difference — federal OSHA recommends but does not require a general safety program, while California mandates it for every employer regardless of size.

-Are Your Documents Ready for a Cal/OSHA Inspection?
+Are Your Documents Ready for an OSHA Inspection in California?

-California contractors face stricter documentation requirements than any other state.
-The OSHA Defense Documentation System helps you organize the records Cal/OSHA inspectors evaluate — including IIPP documentation, training records, and inspection logs that meet California-specific standards.
+California contractors face OSHA inspections targeting fall protection, trenching, and hazard communication.
+The OSHA Defense Documentation System helps you organize the records inspectors evaluate — training logs, hazard assessments, and competent person documentation.